ajuvercr/nautirust/README.md

 # Nautirust

+If you want to use nautirust but not develop for it, take a look at [nautirust-configs](https://github.com/ajuvercr/nautirust-configs).

 Nautirust is a command-line program that helps configuring, and is able to start, a data processing pipeline of processes (called steps).
 It does not restrict on programming language or start-up sequence.